 How To Describe It?

-I would describe this place as 1920’s motel-style accommodations that were brushed up around 1960.
+I would describe this place as 1920s motel-style accommodations brushed up around 1960.
 This might be acceptable if it was clean or stylish.
 It was far from both of those.
 This place was an absolute dive.
 I am sure there are more eloquent ways to say this, but I would give it straight to you.
-The carpets are thread barren and dirty.
+The carpets are thread-barren and dirty.
 The utensils had food from the prior guests burned into what was left.

 The oven was filthy.
-It was definitely, overdue an excellent cleaning for at least 20 years.
+It was overdue for excellent cleaning for at least 20 years.
 The furniture was worn and torn, and none of it matched.
 The TV was from the ’80s and had a channel or two without a remote.
-Lucky for us, we did not come here for TV and brought our music.
+Luckily, we did not come here for TV and brought our music.
 If you need to plug in a phone, forget about it!
 You would blow your phone up here.
 The beds had mattresses about 6 inches thick and foam particle pillows.
 Come on, folks, who still uses foam particle pillows?

 Why Not Leave?